-One of the oldest plantations in the country, Magnolia Plantation was founded in 1676 by Thomas and Ann Drayton.
-Their descendants still own the plantation 15 generations later.
-This beautiful and extensive plantation was the site of many firsts in Charleston and the country over the centuries.
+One of the oldest plantations in the country, Magnolia Plantation and Gardens was founded in 1676 by Thomas and Ann Drayton.
+And 15 generations later, their descendants, the Drayton family, still own the plantation.
+This beautiful and extensive plantation was the site of many firsts in Charleston, and the country, over the centuries.
 As such, it should be at the top of your list when visiting Charleston, South Carolina.
 While the history of the plantation is fascinating, the gardens are world-renowned and worth a visit in their own right.

 The Most Fascinating Parts of Magnolia Plantation and Gardens History

 Magnolia Plantation and Gardens is one of the first plantations in America.
 Its history stretches back to the colonial era of Charleston (back when locals called it Charlestowne).
 And yet, it didn’t become famous until Reverend John Grimke-Drayton inherited the property and went to work on improving the gardens.

 Grimke-Drayton’s wife was an abolitionist, and found slavery abhorrent.
 The couple’s plan was initially for the couple to settle in her hometown of Philadelphia.
 But when his older brother passed, plans changed.

 As was typical of second-borns, Grimke-Drayton trained as an Episcopal minister.
 But Grimke-Drayton inherited the plantation and became a Southern planter.
 That was, on the condition that he adopt the Drayton family surname.